jakic12/UpDude/README.md

  * restrict phone usage before getting out of bed, or before departing to work/school
  * user must go for a walk before using phone in the morning
  * assist with evening procrastination (lock the phone at a specified hour, unlockable in the morning)
- * ensure user brushes teeth for 3 minutes every morning
+ * ensure user brushes teeth for 3 minutes every morning (must leave phone on the tag for 3 minutes)

 The following tasks can be used to unlock:
  * scanning a registered NFC tag
  * reaching a specified pedometer count
- * arriving in range of a registered bluetooth beacon

 ## Innovation

-Existing solutions to morning procrastination mainly consist of alarm clocks that don't stop ringing until you get up, eg. an alarm clock that runs and hides, or an app that requires you to solve math problems.
+Existing solutions to morning procrastination mainly consist of alarm clocks that don't stop ringing until you get up, e.g. an alarm clock that runs and hides, or an app that requires you to solve math problems.

 ![running alarm clock](demo/clocky.jpg)